-Nearly everyone likes listening to a good tune.
+Nearly everyone likes listening to a good tune, our Indianapolis auto accident lawyer adds.
 Friedrich Nietzsche once said, “Without music, life would be a mistake.”
 Technological advances in mobile technology and improved data streaming have increased access to on-demand streaming music.
 The number of paying subscribers to subscription music services rose from 8 million in 2010 to 41 million in 2014.
-To facilitate the intensity of their musical experience, the music enthusiasts seek out high-quality headphones.
-Noise cancelling full-sized headphones and ultra-compact, custom fitting, in-ear headphones have become common accessories for today’s music lovers; however, the incredible booming bass, noise cancelling, and all-encompassing musical experience enjoyed by music lovers might be coming at an extreme price—and that price just might cost one their life.
+To facilitate the intensity of their musical experience, music enthusiasts seek out high-quality headphones.
+Noise-canceling full-sized headphones and ultra-compact, custom-fitting, in-ear headphones have become common accessories for today’s music lovers; however, the incredible booming bass, noise canceling, and all-encompassing musical experience enjoyed by music lovers might be coming at an extreme price—and that price just might cost one their life.

 University of Maryland School of Medicine and the University of Maryland Medical Center in Baltimore published a report in the journal Injury Prevention in which lead author Dr. Richard Lichenstein researched and found that from 2004 through 2011, there were 116 reports of death or injury among pedestrians wearing headphones.

 Accidents Involving Headphones and Earbuds Are on the Rise